recoilme/slowpoke/README.md

 - **Set/Sets/SetGob**

-Store val and key with sync at end.
+Store val and key.
 If the file does not exist it will be created.

 - **Get/Gets/GetGob**